srinukanna/mynotes/computernetworks.md

  # Network:
     It is a collection of interconnected devices that communicate and share resources through globally.

      LAN,WAN,PAN etc., are networks.

  ### Devices:
-Computers,servers,printers etc.,
+    Computers,Smartphones,Printers etc., are the devices.

  # Computer Network:
     It is a group of interconnected computers that communicate and share the resources in a network.